|Missed a Chapter?||Content Warnings|

 Jones had made it clear he could come back to the lab whenever he wanted.
-Still, there had been things he’d needed to do, things he’d needed to organise, and weeping by Stef’s bed was going to ensure a tidy end to his life.
+Still, there had been things he’d needed to do, things he’d needed to organise, and weeping by Stef’s bed was not going to ensure a tidy end to his life.

 He could run.
 There was one last piece of mirror remaining, enough for a fresh start, enough to undo the mistakes he’d made, but he couldn’t bring himself to make another wish.
 So, for now, until Crawford or another Central representative claimed it, it sat in an unmarked envelope, anonymous except for the weight it created in the world.

 There was still dust on his fingers from his- From the inexcusable way he’d treated O’Connor.
 The wall had repaired itself, and the stains of blood and urine that the boy had left on the carpet were long gone.
 Only the particles of wall and paint on his hands and the shame of his actions remained.